 The week of 01/19/2015 produced the highest closing for that reaction with the intraday high the week before (Figure #2).
 Then the Dow fell into the intraday low two weeks later.

-A Panic Cycle is a target that normally exceeds either one direction up or down forcefully, but it is also a target that can be an OUTSIDE REVERSAL either to the upside or downside (meaning it exceeds the the previous session high and penetrates the low).
-Hence, a Panic Cycle can be a move either to the upside whereby it begins lower than the previous session and then exceeds the high or a outside reversal to the downside whereby it begins strong exceeding the previous high and then penetrating the previous low.
+A Panic Cycle is a target that normally exceeds either one direction up or down forcefully, but it is also a target that can be an OUTSIDE REVERSAL either to the upside or downside (meaning it exceeds the previous session high and penetrates the low).
+Hence, a Panic Cycle can be a move either to the upside whereby it begins lower than the previous session and then exceeds the high, or an outside reversal to the downside whereby it begins strong exceeding the previous high and then penetrating the previous low.
 This differs from Volatility which can be measured in three primary different manners (see below).
-Here in Figure #5 we can see that gold brokeout to the upside the week of February 8th in line with our Panic Cycle target for that wee.
+Here in Figure #5, we can see that gold broke out to the upside the week of February 8th in line with our Panic Cycle target for that week.